IndeedItzGab/IndeedItzGab/README.md

 ## Hi there 👋 I'm Gabriel Bondoc ✨

-- 🔭 I’m currently working on a project that I would contribute to a certian community
+- 🔭 My goal is to provide useful utilities or tools to everyone.
+This is my hobby as a teenager to provide support to a certain projects.
 - 🌱 I’m currently learning Python and C++ programming language
 - 🧩 Skills: Website Development, Script Development, Coding, Logical Thinking, Problem Solving, Creativity, and Leadership
 - 🤔 What programming languages that I have mastered?
 Javascript and Lua